 Thinking of exploring Virginia on your next vacation?
 If so, then visiting the city of Charlottesville is a must!
 Fondly known as C’ville by locals, the city oozes charm and boasts a rich history.
-You’ll find plenty of fun things to do in Charlottesville, VA, for the whole family.
+You’ll find plenty of fun things to do in Charlottesville, VA, for the whole family, from exploring cool museums to hopping between wineries.

-Explore the historic homes of US Presidents Thomas Jefferson and James Monroe.
-Stroll around the beautiful campus of the University of Virginia and take in some art at the Fralin Museum of Art.
-Take the kids to Virginia Discovery Museum for a day of learning through play.
-Or go on a hike in Shenandoah National Park and marvel at the beauty of the Blue Ridge Mountains.
+Among the top tourist attractions in Charlottesville, VA, you’ll explore the historic homes of US Presidents Thomas Jefferson and James Monroe.
+Stroll around the beautiful campus of the University of Virginia to admire its lovely architecture and take in some art at the Fralin Museum of Art.
+Take the kids to the Virginia Discovery Museum for a day of learning through play.
+Or add some outdoor activities to your adventure and go on a hike in Shenandoah National Park and marvel at the beauty of the Blue Ridge Mountains.

-Keen to start planning your trip?
-Take a look at the list we’ve compiled of the best places to visit in Charlottesville, VA—and get packing!
+Keen to start planning your trip itinerary?
+Rev up your Virginia getaway with this list of the best places to visit in Charlottesville, VA—and get packing!

 Designed and built by Jefferson himself in a neoclassical style, the homestead stands on an 850-foot (260-meter) hill and is a sight to behold.
 You can wander around the magnificent building on a guided tour and delve deeper into Jefferson’s world as you explore rare artifacts and ephemera from his life.